-Its owner, Stefan Lubert (Alexander Skarsgård), is an architect and father whose wife died in the British firestorm.
-Joining this mansion share – it could be a reality show! – is Morgan’s wife Rachael (Keira Knightly), still grieving the death of their only son Michael in the Blitz.
+Top British officer Lewis Morgan (Jason Clarke) requisitions Lubert’s palatial home, but being a decent fellow, doesn’t send its owner packing.
+Joining the mansion share – it could be a reality show – is Morgan’s wife Rachael (Keira Knightley), still grieving the death of their only son Michael in the Blitz.

-If she’s a bit chilly with Lubert and his resentful daughter Freda, things are quite tepid in the Morgan marriage too, with Rachael angry that her stoic husband would rather work long hours saving Germany than confront their loss.
+If she’s a bit chilly with Lubert and his resentful daughter Freda, things are quite tepid in the Morgan marriage too, with Rachael angry her husband would rather save Germany than confront their loss.

-This sets up an obvious love triangle, yet despite focusing on the affair, the film relies on the actors’ good looks to sell a shift from mistrust to lust.
-When Lubert lunges at Knightley it’s only because he looks like Skarsgård that it isn’t alarming.
+The obvious love triangle relies on the actors’ good looks to sell a shift from mistrust (his potential Nazi affiliation remains under investigation) to lust.
+When Lubert lunges at Knightley it’s only because he resembles Skarsgård that it isn’t terrifying.

-Sacrifices have to be made from page to screen, but it’s like the filmmakers dropped a bomb on the book and hollowed it out.
-The final romantic twist is axed, the Freda side story goes nowhere, we only get an indication of Lewis’s political role…etc.
+Sacrifices have to be made from page to screen, but it’s like the filmmakers dropped a payload on the book, with the final romantic twist axed, and Lewis’s political role reduced to dust.

 The Aftermath by Rhidian Brook